-this handou nt to take notes and draw a picture of something you see at a historic place.
+Use this handout to take notes and draw a picture of something you see at a historic place.

+1

 What is the name of this place?

+List three interesting details about this place:

+1.

+2.

+3.

-Tiet there interesting details about this place.
-1. List three interesting details about this place: 2.
-3. What role did this place play in the Civil War?
+What role did this place play in the Civil War?

 Draw a picture of something you see here:

+•